WebPraktikos/universal-resume/README.md

 - https://twitter.com/webpraktikos
 - or open an issue on GitHub (Issues → New issue)

-Also, you can hire me to do good affordable work ($20/h).
+Also, you can hire me to do good affordable work.
 I’m focused on Tailwind CSS, React JS, Gatsby JS, and Gutenberg Editor.

 Always happy to hear from you!